 Enrichment & Support

-- Students will organize their time and school supplies with systematic techniques.
+- Students organize time and school supplies with systematic techniques.

-- Students will gain the skills and confidence necessary for success in their academic careers.
+- Students gain the skills and confidence necessary for success in their academic careers.

-- Students will learn strategies for test taking.
+- Students learn test taking skills and strategies.

-Executive Functioning BOOST Language is a development program designed to provide specific individualized instruction in decoding, encoding, writing fluency and expression, reading fluency and comprehension, and basic grammar concepts.
-Self-advocacy issues and study skills (listening, note-taking and mnemonics, etc.) are also addressed in the BOOST classroom.
+Language BOOST is a development program designed to provide specific individualized instruction in reading fluency and comprehension, writing fluency and expression, decoding, encoding, and basic grammar concepts.
+Self-advocacy issues, study skills, and executive functioning skills are also addressed in the BOOST classroom.

 BOOST Math is a mathematics program designed to provide instruction in basic mathematical computation, vocabulary and concepts.
-Topics covered in the student’s current math class will be pre-taught and re-taught.
-In addition, homework will be reviewed.
+Topics covered in the student’s current math class are pre-taught and re-taught, based on a student’s individualized needs and abilities.

 The ENL (English as a New Language) curriculum supports overall academic achievement in preparation for college admission.
 The needs of international students seeking to develop competency in written and spoken English are met through daily instruction that integrates the core skills of reading, writing, listening, speaking and critical thinking into a holistic learning experience.